twitter/finatra/source/user-guide/getting-started/index.markdown

 In Finatra, we also provide a way to override the objects provided on the object graph through "override modules".
 See the "Override Modules" section in [testing](testing#override-modules).

 #### `@Flag` annotation
-Flag values can be injected into classes (and provider methods), by using the `@Flag` annotation:
+Flag is a [binding annotation](#binding-annotations).
+This annotation allows flag values to be injected into classes (and provider methods), by using the `@Flag` annotation:

 ```scala
 class MyModule extends TwitterModule {